Rupenieks/hackathon/apps/backend/README.md

 - Questions are designed to not mention the company directly
 - Optimized for search engine analysis
 - Covers informational, transactional, and navigational search intent

+### LLM Agent Querying

+- Sends search questions to multiple LLM agents asynchronously
+- Each agent provides 3-5 company recommendations per question
+- Agents are instructed to never mention the original company
+- Includes relevance scores and reasoning for each recommendation
+- Handles errors gracefully with Promise.allSettled()

 ## Error Handling